Matts52/dbt-ml-inline-preprocessing/README.md

 - `column_one` (required): Name of the first field in the interaction term
 - `column_two` (required): Name of the second field in the interaction term
 - `interaction` (optional): The interaction to apply.
-Options are "multaplicative", "additive", "exponential".
+Options are "multiplicative", "additive", "exponential".
 Default is "multiplicative"

 **Usage:**